 Processing and Determining Applications

-We will aim to assess and determine applications within statutory timescales and in accordance with Customer Charters, but customers should be aware that it might not be possible to achieve the former levels of service given staff absences and sickness.
+We will aim to assess and determine applications within statutory timescales and in accordance with Customer Charters, but customers should be aware that it might not be possible to achieve the former levels of service.

 The Planning Authority may not be able to determine planning applications where legislation requires site notices to be displayed.
-This is because it may not be possible to produce notices and it is a requirement in legislation for these to be on display prior to the determination of these applications.
+This is because it may not be possible to produce notices and it is a requirement in legislation for these to be on display prior to the determination.

-The Planning Authority will continue to send notifications to neighbouring properties of planning applications and place advertisements in the local press, as normal.
+The Planning Authority will continue to send notifications of planning applications to neighbouring properties and place advertisements in the local press.

 Building Standards are following government guidance and are not currently inspecting for occupation certificates or completions.
 Please contact your Building Standards officer if you need to discuss this further.

-Development Management officers are continuing to carry out site visits for planning applications but only where this is deemed to be essential and on the basis that face-to-face contact is avoided.
+Development Management Officers will carry out site visits for planning applications and enforcement investigations only where this is deemed to be essential and on the basis that face-to-face contact is avoided.
 Officers will not go inside properties.
-For domestic properties, where access to the rear garden would be the only other way of assessing the application, we will ask that the applicant/agent send us photographs and we may specify where these should be taken from.
+Where access to a rear garden or private area would be the only other way of assessing the application, we will ask that the applicant/agent send us photographs and may specify where these should be taken from.

 Aberdeen City Council Planning Development Management Committee and Local Review Body

-The Aberdeen City Council Planning Development Management Committee and Local Review Body Meetings are currently continuing to operate but dates may change and meetings may be carried out remotely.
-In these circumstances the meetings will be recorded and thereafter published on the Council’s website.
-Please see the committee pages section for more information.
+The Aberdeen City Council Planning Development Management Committee and Local Review Body Meetings are currently continuing to operate but meetings will be carried out remotely and not in a Committee room.
+Meetings will be recorded and thereafter publicly available for viewing on the Council’s website.
+Please visit our committee pages for details on Committee dates and weblinks to the recordings.